 CUSTOMER'S STAFF TRAINING

-The Contractor shall conduct training of the Customer’s personnel on-Site and/or manufacturing site of the Contractor, in assembly, commissioning, operation, maintenance and/or repair of the Work.
+The Contractor shall conduct training of the Customer’s personnel on-Site and/or manufacturing site of the Contractor, in assembly of operational parts required for production (moulds etc.), commissioning, operation, maintenance and/or repair of the Work.

-More detailed requirements on training hereunder is specified in Annex 3 to the Customer’s tender documentation (Annex_3_CD_Technical_Specification) and its annexes.
+More detailed requirements on training hereunder are specified in Annex 3 to the Customer’s tender documentation (Annex_3_CD_Technical_Specification) and its annexes.

 PERMITTING